isomerpages/csc-corp/pages/contact-us.md

   - content:
       - phone: ""
       - email: shireen_lim@cscollege.gov.sg
-      - other: If you wish to let us know how we are doing , you can call our Quality Service Manager (QSM) at 1800-874 0604 or email Ms Shireen Lim, Director, Communications and Customer Enagagement at the email address indicated above.
+      - other: Tell us how we are doing.
+Please contact our Quality Service Manager (Director, Communications and Customer Engagement) at 1800 874 0604 or email her at shireen_lim@cscollege.gov.sg.
     title: Service-related Matters
 ---